floragunncom/search-guard-docs/configuration_alias.md

 ## Handling multiple filtered index aliases

 Filtered index aliases can be used to filter some documents from the underlying index.
-However, using filteres aliases is not a secure way to restrict access to certain documents.
+However, **using filteres aliases is not a secure way to restrict access to certain documents**.
 In order to do that, please use the [Document Level Security](dlsfls.md) feature of Search Guard.

 Because of this potential security leak, Search Guard detects and treats multiple filtered index aliases in a special way.
 You can either disallow them completely, or issue a warning message on `WARN` or `DEBUG` level.